Fabricio20106/Informational-Mod-Features/Melony Studios Wiki/Vanilla Docs/Damage Sources.md

 # Damage Source

-**Damage sources** are the way Minecraft defines different kinds of damage that entities can take.
+**Damage sources** are the way *Minecraft* defines different kinds of damage that entities can take.
 They control which attributes the damage has as well as which death message is used when an entity dies due to that damage source.

 On the vanilla game, the aspects of how damage is applied are dealt by various methods.

-Damage sources added by the vanilla game and my own mods can be applied using the `/damage` command, backported by Variants, as long as it is included as a data-driven source.
+Damage sources added by the vanilla game and my own mods can be applied using the `/damage` command, backported by *Revaried*, as long as it is included as a data-driven source.

 ## NBT Format (Exponential Stews)
-> This feature is exclusive to the 1.16 version of *Variants*.
+> This feature is exclusive to the 1.16 version of *Revaried*.
+>
+> ***Behavior damage source format**: [Damage Source](/Revaried/Docs/Damage%20Source.md)*

 Damage sources are stored either as a compound or a string inside the `properties` tag, which itself is inside the `behavior` tag of exponential stews.